If you're looking for a quiet pond not far from town but also in a wilderness setting, you can't beat Hoel Pond.

 This route starts out from the state boat launch site at the south end of Hoel Pond.
 Hoel Pond is located at the south end, but out of, the St. Regis Canoe Area.

 Hoel Pond is a large pond with over 6 miles of shoreline to explore.
 The eastern shores are private.

-Type of water: This can be very big water and can produce some very big waves.
-Motorboats are allowed by shore owners.
-No motorboat use by visitors.
+- Type of water: this can be very big water and can produce some very big waves.

 Primitive camping sites are located on the pond to the NE and SW.
 There are also campsites located in the parking lot area that are drive-up and first come, first serve.